Back to Catalog

 "If it's inevitable, I start laughing quicker.
 I keep my eyes open and figure my way out." — Matthew McConaughey

 This is a conversation between Chris Williamson and Matthew McConaughey, recorded around the release of McConaughey's second book.
 The pop framing of McConaughey is Lincoln commercials and "alright alright alright."
 The actual operating system is something different.
 Across two hours he lays out a model of decision-making built around full commitment over hedging, humor as a default emotional setting, and a strong preference for figuring out who you're not before chasing who you are.
-This protocol pulls the operationally useful pieces from that model.
+This playbook pulls the operationally useful pieces from that model.

 Don't Half-Ass It